 What internal realities allow some churches to adapt when their environment shifts while others fall apart?

 My sense of calling in the church has been to find ways to help congregations adapt to the challenges they face without compromising their soul.
 This has largely meant focussing my attention on small and rural churches from mainline denominations who sincerely want to be missional, but don’t have the wherewithal to follow the modern consumerist church growth dogmas.

 But as I’ve worked with these churches and their partners, I’ve discovered that this isn’t just a challenge for the small or the rural.
 Churches who are motivated to re-orient themselves toward an embodied, missional expression of the gospel are facing an identity crisis.
 Thankfully, there is a new wave of attention being turned toward the identity and function of the local church and this is where I want to locate my study of the Body.

 I have no intention of leaving my congregation in Rapla.
-On the contrary, I am committed to continuing on here as pastor at least for another term (Lord willing) and hope to continue making pastoral contributions in the area afterward.
+On the contrary, I am committed to continuing on here as pastor until the end of my current term (Lord willing) and hope to continue making pastoral contributions in the area afterward.
 My conviction is that theological study needs to be intimately tied to congregational realities so that both can feed and be fed.
-My mission in Rapla is far from complete and my hope is that my part-time studies and investigations into the relational constitution function of the Body will help me to more effectively equip the Rapla church for a sustainably effective future.
+My mission in Rapla is far from complete and my hope is that my part-time studies and investigations into the relational nature of fellowship will help me to more effectively equip the Rapla church for a sustainably effective future.

 Why a European PhD?